Sebastian Zietz

-Sebastian Zietz (born February 6, 1988 in Fort Pierce, Florida) is an American professional surfer.
-Zietz grew up in Kauaʻi, Hawaii, after his parents moved there in 1988 and started surfing at 4 years old.
+Sebastian Zietz (born February 6, 1988) is a professional American surfer.
+Zietz was born in Fort Pierce, Florida, but grew up in Kauaʻi, Hawaii, after his parents moved there in 1988; he started surfing at 4 years old.
 In 2013, he qualified for the World Championship Tour for the first time, after winning the Reef Hawaiian Pro at Haleiwa, Hawaii.

 In 2016, he won his first World Surf League event, the Drug Aware Margaret River Pro held in Margaret River, Western Australia.